laravel-notification-channels/gammu/README.md

 * `to($phoneNumber)` : `(string)` Receiver phone number.
 Using international phone number (+62XXXXXXXXXX) format is highly suggested.
 * `content($message)` : `(string)` The SMS content.
 If content length is more than 160 characters, it will be sent as [long SMS](https://en.wikipedia.org/wiki/Concatenated_SMS) automatically.
 * `sender($sender)` : `(string)` Phone sender ID set in Gammu `phones` table.
 This method is only available if you're using native Gammu method.
+* `callback($callbackText)` : `(string)` Callback text for [Gammu Api](https://github.com/kristiandrucker/gammuApi) gives you function to pass text and when the Api will send your message it will be sent back to your callback url specified in your Gammu Api.
+Please setup callback properly on your Gammu Api.

 ## Changelog